-The MINE SURVIVOR supplies the wearer with over 150 minutes of oxygen during a typical mine escape - up to 7 1/2 hours at rest - a performance that exceeds all global mining standards.
+The MINE SURVIVOR supplies the wearer with up to 150 minutes of oxygen during a typical mine escape - up to 7 1/2 hours at rest - a performance that exceeds all global mining standards.

 Communication is one of the most important elements of any hazard response plan.
 The MINE SURVIVOR allows for communication without exposure to the hazardous atmosphere that you are trying to avoid.

 The MSI MINE SURVIVOR is a long duration closed circuit, self-contained, self-rescue device.